 - Cut the chicken to make two thinner cutlets, and season them with the lemon pepper and garlic powder.
 Pan fry until golden, and transfer to a plate.

 - In the same skillet, cook the garlic, followed by adding in the broth and lemon juice.
 Scrape up the browned bits from the bottom of the pan for extra flavor.

 - Stir in the cream and gnocchi.
 Let it bubble softly until the gnocchi is cooked through and the sauce has thickened.

 - Take the pan off the heat, and toss with the parmesan and spinach until it wilts.
 Add the chicken back in and serve right away.

 - You may sub the chicken breasts for chicken thighs if you prefer.

 - I don't recommend subbing the cream for something like half-and-half or milk.
 With lower fat alternatives, the sauce is more prone to curdling from the acidity of the lemon juice.
-You could try using coconut milk, but the flavor will be a bit different.
+You could try using coconut milk if you're familiar with using it, but the flavor will be different.

 - Your sauce may end up slightly lighter in color depending how long your chicken takes to sear/how many brown bits are left in the bottom of your skillet.

-Questions about this lemon chicken gnocchi recipe?
+Questions about this creamy lemon chicken gnocchi?
 Talk to me in the comments below!
-Made this?
-I'd love it if you wrote me a review or shared this recipe with a friend. 🙂
+If you made it, I'd love it if you wrote me a review or shared this recipe with a friend. 🙂

 Lemon Chicken Gnocchi